xckevinc/sitemapgenerator/README.md

   I opted for a flat list and a simple display based on the assumption that a higher priority focus was on process and tools rather than improved end user graphics.

   Using JUnit 4 instead of 5.
-Since this is
+I opted for JUnit 4 based on familiarity and less chance for conflicts with the Maven

   Combining common tasks in the test classes.
 In initial testing it became apparent that I should be testing both live web data as well as local static test data.
 Since I had decided to depend on jsoup for HTML parsing, my